 Analyst house Gartner, Inc. recently released the 2019 version of its Magic Quadrant for CRM Customer Engagement Centers.
 Customer Engagement Centers, also known as CECs, are applications that enable customer service and support operations to engage with customers and handle their requests.
-These can range from very small, with fewer than 20 agents, all they way up to very large with distributed platforms featuring more than 10,000 active agents.
+These can range from very small, with fewer than 20 agents, up to very large, with distributed platforms featuring more than 10,000 active agents.
 This year’s Magic Quadrant for CRM CEC shows that digital business models with improved AI maturity and connected customer service ecosystems are rising to the top.

-In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 14 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
+In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 14 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) that plots the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Appian has been added to this year’s report.

-Salesforce maintains its position at the top of the leaders quadrant.
+Salesforce maintains its position at the top of the leaders’ quadrant.
 Its customers consistently see it not only as a CRM solution but as a center of knowledge and adviser on how to innovate and grow their business.
-Their AI augments existing functionality, such as case management, Salesforce Einstein Chatbot, and Einsten Analytics.
+Their AI augments existing functionality, such as case management, Salesforce Einstein Chatbot, and Einstein Analytics.
 Pegasystems has continued to capitalize on their low-code-supported innovation to make it easy to extend their solution and integrate with third-party technologies.
 Their Pega Infinity tool also serves in scaling their technology for large (5,000+) deployments.

-SAP remains the only vendor in the challengers quadrant by enabling its customers to connect all SAP applications within an intelligent cloud suite.
+SAP remains the only vendor in the challengers’ quadrant by enabling its customers to connect all SAP applications within an intelligent cloud suite.
 Their communication products, such as chat, video chat, co-browsing, audio chat, and email, are run on the SAP Cloud Platform.
 This allows them to extend their core customer service applications.
 Additionally, SAP’s Cloud Applications Studio enables users to create complex business processes, new functionality, business objects, and application components.

 bpm’online has gained some vertical momentum and leapfrogged several of its competitors.
 This vendor’s product is easy to configure and modify, and its security and scalability stand out. bpm’online received the highest reference customer scores for ease of use out of all the vendors in this Magic Quadrant.
-Freshworks focuses on enabling better customer conversations and has enhanced its case management capabilities with new and innovative features, including real-time onichannel routing, messaging support, and the launch of their new Freddy AI, which supports chatbot functionality.
+Freshworks focuses on enabling better customer conversations and has enhanced its case management capabilities with new and innovative features, including real-time omnichannel routing, messaging support, and the launch of its new Freddy AI, which supports chatbot functionality.

-- What’s Changed: 2019 Gartner Magic Quadrant for Sales Force Automation - July 5, 2019
+- What’s Changed: 2020 Gartner Magic Quadrant for CRM Lead Management - August 24, 2020